 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Depending on the source, UMW can be divided into 3, 4, or 5 types.
-Here, 4 types will be discussed, as described in Stewart’s Focal Peripheral Neuropathies.
-It should be noted that only Type 1 involves a lesion that is actually in Guyon’s canal.
+Here, four types will be discussed, as described in Stewart’s Focal Peripheral Neuropathies.1 It should be noted that only Type 1 involves a lesion that is actually in Guyon’s canal.

 - Type 1 involves compression of both the deep and superficial branches of the ulnar nerve.
 Compression occurs at the entrance of Guyon’s canal (main trunk of the ulnar nerve) or within Guyon’s canal (both deep and superficial branches).
 Both sensation and strength are affected, though the distributions of the palmar cutaneous branch and DUC are spared.